2018 AFF Championship final: Background

+Venue

+The two stadiums chosen to host the 2018 AFF Championship finals were the Bukit Jalil National Stadium in Kuala Lumpur, Malaysia and the Mỹ Đình National Stadium in Hanoi, Vietnam.
+The first leg was held at the Bukit Jalil Stadium, which opened on 1 January 1998 and was originally built for the 1998 Commonwealth Games.
+With a capacity of over 87,000, it is one of the largest stadiums in Southeast Asia and is the home ground of the Malaysian national football team.
+Since its inception, Bukit Jalil has hosted numerous international and regional sporting events, including the SEA Games, ASEAN Championship and FIFA World Cup qualification.
+The second leg match was held at My Dinh National Stadium, which was inaugurated in September 2003 to serve the 22nd Southeast Asian Games (SEA Games 22) held in Vietnam.
+With a capacity of about 40,000 spectators, the stadium serves as a key national sports venue and is the home ground of the Vietnam national football team.
+My Dinh has hosted many important international matches, multi-sport events as well as major cultural activities.

 Route to the final

 Both Malaysia and Vietnam were drawn into Group A of the 2018 AFF Championship.
 After winning three and drawing one in group matches, Vietnam finished first in the group.
 Malaysia finished second in the group to progress to the knockout phase of the tournament.
 Vietnam's first match victory was against Laos with a score of 3–0.
 From there, they continue the path by beating Malaysia by 2–0 and drawing 0–0 with Myanmar before defeating Cambodia by 3–0.
 Vietnam progressed to the semi-finals to face Group B runner-up of the Philippines.
 In the first-leg in Bacolod, Vietnam won 2–1 before winning the second-leg in Hanoi by another similar scores of 2–1 with total aggregate of 4–2.
 Malaysia's won their first match against Cambodia by 1–0 before beating Laos by 3–1.
 Despite losing to Vietnam by 0–2, they managed to qualify to semi-finals after beating Myanmar by 3–0.
 In the semi-finals, Malaysia face Group B winner as well the defending champion of the tournament of Thailand.
 In the first-leg in Kuala Lumpur, they drew 0–0 before drawing 2–2 in the second-leg in Bangkok with a similar total aggregate of 2–2, qualifying through the away goals rule.

 Note: In all results below, the score of the finalist is given first (H: home; A: away).